MichaelAGoodrich/cs575-homework-1-fall-2025/README.md

 On my machine, these packages installed in `.venv/lib/python3.12/site-packages`.
 Note that the .gitignore file must say that files in the `.venv` directory should be ignored so that you don't try and upload those packages to the git cloud.

+**Pain in the neck step**
+The best plotting in networkx uses `pydot` (or `pygraphviz`), so you'll need to be able to use those.
+Unfortunately, pydot requires `graphviz`, and this needs to be installed differently.
+On my mac, I used
+- `homebrew install graphviz`
+There is a good discussion on the class Discord channel on other ways to install it.

 **Warning** Avoid using pygraphviz on a mac.
 The linking required to code written in C is sensitive to specific mac configurations.
 It is much more simple to use pydot instead.

 **Select Python Interpreter** Open the command pallette within visual studio code.
 (One way to do this is to select `View -> CommandPallette`.)
 Select `Python:Select Interpreter`.
 Choose the directory with the virtual environment you just created, `Python 3.12.5 ('.venv') ./.venv/bin/pythyon` if on a mac.